Smithsonian to show 120 orange statues of female scientists

 The women being honored were chosen by Lyda Hill Philanthropies and the American Association for the Advancement of Science.
 They include: MIT astrophysicist Kelly Korreck; wildlife biologist Kristine Inman; microbiologist Dorothy Tovar; mathematics professor Minerva Cordero and U.S. Women’s National Soccer Team physician Monica Rho.

-The exhibit, entitled “IfThenSheCan,” will also mark the temporary reopening of the Smithsonian's oldest museum, the Arts + Industries Building — which has been closed to the public since since 2004.
+The display, entitled “#IfThenSheCan — The Exhibit” will feature the Smithsonian's oldest museum, the Arts + Industries Building — which only reopened last year after being closed to the public since 2004.
 During the opening weekend, all 120 statues will be displayed there and the Smithsonian Castle and the adjacent Enid A. Haupt Garden.
 After the opening weekend, the statues will be dispersed to different Smithsonian museums across the National Mall.

 “These women are changing the world, and providing inspiration for the generation that will follow them,” said AIB Director Rachel Goslins in a statement.

-Note: This story corrects the name of the exhibit and clarifies the reopening timeline of AIB.